hasura/graphql-engine/dc-agents/README.md

 }
 ```

-This will generate the following JSON query if `relationships` is set to `true`:
+This will generate the following JSON query if the agent supports relationships:

 ```json
 {